arpanghosh8453/public-fitbit-projects/README.md

 4. Create two folders named `logs` and `tokens` inside and make sure to chown them for uid `1000` as the docker container runs the scripts as user uid `1000` ( otherwise you may get read/write permission denied errors )

+Note: If you are planning to use Influxdb V3, you need to enter the admin access token in `INFLUXDB_V3_ACCESS_TOKEN`.
+To generate the admin token you should run `docker exec influxdb influxdb3 create token --admin` command.
+This will give you the admin token which you must update to `INFLUXDB_V3_ACCESS_TOKEN` ENV variable.
+You can do this only once and the token can't be viewed or retrieved ever again (influxdb only stores a hash of it in the database for comparison).
+So please store this token carefully.

 5. Initial set up of Access and Refresh tokens with the command : `docker pull thisisarpanghosh/fitbit-fetch-data:latest && docker compose run --rm fitbit-fetch-data` as this will save the initial access and refresh token pair to local storage inside the mapped `tokens` directory.
 Enter the refresh token you obtained from your fitbit account and hit enter when prompted.
 Exit out with `ctrl + c` after you see the **successful api requests** in the stdout log.
 This will automatically remove the orphan running container

 6. Finally run : `docker compose up -d` ( to launch the full stack in detached mode ).
 Thereafter you should check the logs with `docker compose logs --follow` to see any potential error from the containers.
 This will help you debug the issue, if there is any (specially read/write permission issues)